Scottie35/PikaJS-DatePicker/README.md

 You can run `.datePicker` on any number of INPUT fields on a given page.

-In fact, you can pass a PikaJS Object of any numer of INPUT elements, and each of them will be datePicker-ified.
+In fact, you can pass a PikaJS Object of any number of INPUT elements, and each of them will be datePicker-ified.

 While DatePicker validates the format and range of the date based on the options given, don't forget to validate the date and convert it server-side into the proper format for database storage!